-Looking for a case study to use with a group?
+Looking for a case study to use with a class or group?

 Global case studies and scenarios

 What would you do in this situation?
 What does it mean to put your faith into action?

 Case studies -- actual examples of thorny situations -- are very effective in a

 problem-centered learning approach.
 Case studies help students practice applying principles and

 concepts in real situations.
 These real-life case studies and scenarios -- used by

 Howard Culbertson as classroom teaching / learning aids -- are